Social Security in Andorra (CASS)

 Self-employed worker contributions

-Self-employed workers, (including employers who carry out functions within their society such as those related to its administration), being considered workers in Andorra, are also subject to the Social Security regime.
+The self-employed workers in Andorra, (including businessmen who perform functions within their society such as those related to its administration) as they are considered workers are also subject to the Social Security regime.
 The difference is that they have their own system in which all quotes are on their own.